TruebitProtocol/truebit-eth/README.md

 cd Truebit2020
 sh macinstall.sh
 ```
 Installation will take several minutes.
 For a Linux install, follow the steps outlined in `Truebit2020/Dockerfile`.
-Other systems can run Truebit-OS directly from a Docker.
-Download it [here](https://docs.docker.com/get-docker/).
+Other systems can run Truebit-OS directly from a Docker container.
+Download and install [Docker](https://docs.docker.com/get-docker/).
 Then run at the command line:
 ```
 docker build . -t truebit-os:latest
 docker run --rm -it truebit-os:latest /bin/bash
 ```

+If you are using Docker, you can follow the steps below, but you will need to split the terminal screen by running `tmux`.
+Create three windows by typing `ctrl-b "` then `ctrl-b %`.
+Navigate to one of the smaller windows on the the bottom `ctrl-b (down arrow)` and start `geth` as described in the next section, then navigate to the other small window and start `ipfs`.
+Finally, start Truebit-os in the large window.
+You may wish to make a fourth window for issuing more sample tasks.

 ## Connect to the network